Randolph College Home Page Give Today! Support Randolph College

 PHYS 3301S - Dif Equa Scientists Engineers

 Introduction to ordinary and partial differential equations.
-Topics include first order equations, mathematical modeling, qualitative methods (slope fields, phase plots, equilibria, and stability), numerical methods, second an higher order equations, series solutions, Laplace transforms, Fourier series, and systems of linear differential equations.
+Topics include first order equations, mathematical modeling, qualitative methods (slope fields, phase plots, equilibria, and stability), numerical methods, second and higher order equations, series solutions, Laplace transforms, Fourier series, and systems of linear differential equations.
 Course also covers partial differential equations, such as the heat equations, the wave equations, and Laplace's equation.
-Hours: 4.
-Prerequisiste: MATH 1105 or the equivalent.
+Credit hours: 4.
+Prerequisite: MATH 1150 or the equivalent.
+Offered summers.
+(QR)

 PHYS 3302 - Quantum Mechanics

-A continued study of quantum mechanics, including important one-dimensional applications, and the hydrogen atom.
-Hours credit: 4.
+A continued study of quantum mechanics including important one-dimensional applications and the hydrogen atom.
+Credit hours: 4.
 Prerequisite: PHYS 2251.

 PHYS 3331 - Electronics Laboratory

 A lecture laboratory course with emphasis on practical applications.
 Includes hands-on experience in building and testing electronic circuits and devices, and an introduction to digital logic, digital electronics, and computer interfacing.
-Hours credit: 4.
-Prerequisite: PHYS 1116,1116L; MATH 1150.
-Alternate years.
+Credit hours: 4.
+Prerequisite: PHYS 1116, 1116L; MATH 1150.
+(WI)

 PHYS 3332 - Advanced Physics Laboratory

 A lecture laboratory with experiments in various branches including optics and lasers of physics with emphasis on modern physics.
 Includes the study of physical systems through computer simulations and modeling as well as advanced techniques in data analysis.
-Hours credit: 4.
-Prerequisites: PHYS 2251, MATH 1150.
-Alternate years.
+Credit hours: 4.
+Prerequisite: PHYS 2251, MATH 1150.
+(WI)

 PHYS 3341 - Classical Mechanics

 Topics include solutions of Newtonian equations of motion, Lagrangian and Hamiltonian dynamics.
-Hours credit: 4.
-Prerequisite: PHYS 3302 and MATH 2250 and 331.
-Mathematics 3331 may be a corequisite.
-Offered alternate years.
+Credit hours: 4.
+Prerequisite: PHYS 3302 and MATH 2250; 3331.
+MATH 3331 may be a corequisite.

 PHYS 3361 - Electromagnetic Theory

-A study of classical electromagnetic theory including electrostatic and magnetostatic fields, Maxwell's equations, and electromagnetic plane waves.
-Hours credit: 4.
-Prerequisite: PHYS 3302 and MATH 2250 and 3331.
-Offered second semester alternate years.
+A study of classical electromagnetic theory, including electrostatic and magnetostatic fields, Maxwell's equations, and electromagnetic plane waves.
+Credit hours: 4.
+Prerequisite: PHYS 1116 and MATH 2250; 3331.

 PHYS 3371 - Topics In Theoretical Physics

-Topics selected from classical mechanics, electromagnetic theory, quantum mechanics, statistical mechanics, optics, or other subjects of interest to faculty and students.
-Hours credit: 4.
-Prerequisites: PHYS 3302.
-May be repeated for credit if topic differs.
-Offered alternate years.
+Topics selected from classical mechanics, electromagnetic theory, quantum mechanics, statistical mechanics, optics, or other subjects of interest.
+Credit hours: 4.
+Prerequisite: PHYS 3302.
+May be repeated for credit when topic differs.

 PHYS 3378 - Classical & Statistical Thermodynamics

 An introduction to thermodynamics and statistical mechanics, including review of important topics from statistics and probability, statistical description of particle systems, calculation of thermodynamic quantities, quantum statistics of ideal gases, and other basic methods and results of thermodynamics and statistical mechanics.
-Hours credit: 3.
-Prerequisite: MATH 1150 and PHYS 1116.
-Students must complete both lecture and lab in order to receive writing intensive credit.
+Identical with CHEM 3378.
+Credit hours: 3.
+Prerequisite: MATH 1150 and PHYS 1116 (WI, when both lecture and lab are passed).

 PHYS 3378L - Classical & Statistical Thermo Lab